-Happy Gemini season!
-We see books in your future, and they’re sure to complement your intellectually curious, playful and charming nature.
-This air sign, signified by the twins, is perceptive, adaptable and quick-witted, drawing them to campus novels, ancient retellings, hyper-intelligent animal stories, narrators stuck between identities and tales of twins.
-(No references to being two-faced here, we promise.)
-Looking for some reccs?
-Read on to find books that were practically made for you, dear Gemini...
+Gemini season is here, and we see books in your future – ones sure to complement your intellectually curious, playful and charming nature.
+As an air sign signified by the twins, you’re perceptive, adaptable and quick-witted, meaning you’re likely drawn to campus novels, ancient retellings, hyper-intelligent animal stories, narrators stuck between identities and tales of, yes, twins.
+These are the books that were made for you.

 The Idiot by Elif Batuman